 As part of the job, you might promote and attend particular events, engage with people on social media, get involved with uni societies, hand out flyers and those all-important freebies, and often have the chance to put forward your ideas.

 - It’s a part-time, hourly paid opportunity, so you’ll have a steady stream of income if you can put the hours in.
 On-Campus Promotions pays £8 per hour, £1.30 over the national minimum wage for under-25s, and many agencies ask you to put in 8-10 hours per week.

 - Work experience.
 This is a great thing to pop on your CV as it uses all kinds of skills – communication, interpersonal skills, organisation, time management as you’re fitting it in around your degree, and teamwork, to name just a few.

 - Insight into the industry.
 If you think marketing and PR might be a career for you, this gives you a chance to learn what it’s all about and start laying the foundations for life after university.
 On the other hand, it could be useful in helping you realise it’s not your thing, but you’ve still gained transferable skills and earned some money!

 - A foot in the door.
 You might work as an ambassador for a particular company and really impress them, putting you at the top of their list when placements, internships and graduate schemes come up.
 You’ll know the brand inside out and be able to hit the ground running.

 Does this all sound pretty good?
 Get online and hunt down an exciting campaign right now!

-The most straightforward way to becoming a student brand ambassador is by applying to a particular campaign through an agency, such as Campus Industries or On-Campus Promotions, as long as your uni is listed on the job advert.
+The most straightforward way to becoming a student brand ambassador is by applying to a particular campaign through an agency, such as Campus Industries, On-Campus Promotions or British American Group, as long as your uni is listed on the job advert.
 Seed Marketing also hire brand ambassadors, and opportunities are sometimes advertised on StudentJob.
 Your university may even have its own programme, or post vacancies on its careers website.